 No. 7 (tie) Volumetrics diet.

 No. 15 Zone diet.

 More from U.S. News

-Update 01/04/22: This story was previously published at an earlier date and has been updated with new ranking results.
+Update 01/03/23: This story was previously published and has been updated with the new rankings.